top of page

 KS: Johnson & Wyandotte counties

-Limitless Living Solutions specializes in helping Kansas City seniors age safely at home with personalized home safety assessments, skill-building, and caregiver support.
-With over 27
+Limitless Living Solutions specializes in helping older adults age safely at home with personalized home safety assessments, skill-building, and caregiver support.

-years of experience, we’re your trusted partner for aging in place.
+With over 27 years of experience, we’re your trusted partner for evidence-based aging in place.

 Connect with Us: